 Generally speaking, the customer wants the future product to get traction as soon as possible.
-To make this happen, we need to come up with a minimum viable version of the product comprising must-have features and functionalities, plus MVP development should be lean and aligned with the customer’s spending.
+To make this happen, we need to develop a minimum viable version of the product comprising must-have features and functionalities.
+MVP development should be lean and aligned with the customer’s spending.

-Based on market research, competitive analysis, and customer feedback, we work on creating a product roadmap to outline the minimum viable features and components, set up priorities, and plan for timeframes and budgets.
+Based on market research, competitive analysis, and customer feedback, we create a product roadmap to outline the minimum viable features and components, set priorities, and plan for timeframes and budgets.
 Extra features are carefully listed in the product backlog and can be added to the roadmap at next sprints.
 Additionally, we build user journey maps and identify user personas to develop a functional and user-friendly MVP design.

 #3.
 Data-driven MVP design and prototyping

 Data-driven MVP design involves the use of user and product data to create user experiences and UI that resonate with the sensible logic of the MVP.
 A/B test campaigns, live smoke testing, user feedback, and product analytics reports are a few examples of the data sources that we track to ensure excellent UX/UI, and build interactive prototypes.

 We use Kanban for incremental product development and quality assurance to integrate the MVP into the customer’s existing workflows and requirements, making it possible to react to changes and match the go-to-market strategy.
 This approach allows our development team to control quality and deliver the simplest marketable MVP without spending too many resources on that.